-The Ocean Observatories Initiative is made up of seven major research components in the North and South Atlantic and Pacific: the Cabled Array and its two sub-arrays – Cabled Axial Seamount and Cabled Continental Margin – on the Juan de Fuca plate; the Coastal Endurance Array off the coast of Oregon and Washington; the Coastal Pioneer Array off the coast of New England; Global Argentine Basin Array in the South Atlantic Ocean; the Global Irminger Sea Array off the coast of Greenland; the Global Southern Ocean Array SW of Chile; and Global Station Papa in the Gulf of Alaska.
-Each array is composed of a number of sites at which different stable and mobile platforms are deployed.
-Array locations and configuration were designed based on input from the scientific community in order to study a set of specific regional and collectively global science questions.
+The Ocean Observatories Initiative is made up of five major research components in the North and South Atlantic and Pacific: the Cabled Array and its two sub-arrays – Cabled Axial Seamount and Cabled Continental Margin – on the Juan de Fuca plate; the Coastal Endurance Array off the coast of Oregon and Washington; the Coastal Pioneer Array off the coast of New England; the Global Irminger Sea Array off the coast of Greenland; and Global Station Papa in the Gulf of Alaska.
+Each array is composed of fixed and mobile platforms.
+Array locations and configuration were designed based on input from the scientific community to focus data collection aimed at specific regional and global science questions.

 A site is a specific geographic location within an array that is the deployment area for one or more platforms.
 Each site has a defined depth range and a Latitude-Longitude defined zone within which instrument platforms are deployed for defined periods of time.